tournepivoine/shinpokered-fr/README.md

 - Gamma shader is now 23% faster thanks to optimizations by easyaspi314
 - The jingle for finding a hidden item will no longer be skipped during an audio fadeout
 - Added missing dungeon maps to battle transition functions
+- Fixed using a ledge to land on a NPC

 #Bugfixes: